-You have 3-9 years to complete this course, meaning that you can take up to 3 years to complete each level.
-However, many of our students complete their criminology and law online course within 3-6 years.
+You have between 3 to 9 years to complete this course, which means you can take up to 3 years to complete each level.
+Most of our students, however, aim to complete their studies within 3 to 6 years.

 At Arden University we consider applications on a case by case basis.
 If you have significant work experience, have qualifications you have gained elsewhere, or a degree or qualification that isn't a clear pathway to this degree - we are more than happy to discuss your application.